 The Space Telescope Imaging Spectrograph was installed in February 1997, and provides ultraviolet and optical spectroscopy and imaging through three channels.
-The STIS can be used to obtain spatially resolved, long-slit (or slitless) spectroscopy over the 115 - 1030 nm wavelength range at spectral resolutions of R \sim 500 to 17,500, and echelle spectroscopy over the 115 - 310 nm wavelength range at spectral resolutions of R \sim 30,000 and 114,000, covering broad spectral ranges of $\Delta\lambda \sim 80$ nm and 20 nm, respectively.
+The STIS can be used to obtain spatially resolved, long-slit (or slitless) spectroscopy over the 115 - 1030 nm wavelength range at spectral resolving power of R \sim 500 to 17,500; and echelle spectroscopy over the 115 - 310 nm wavelength range at spectral resolving powers of R \sim 30,000 and 114,000, covering broad spectral ranges of $\Delta\lambda\sim$ 80 nm and 20 nm, respectively.
 STIS can also be used for optical and solar-blind ultraviolet imaging.
 Three detectors, each with a 1024 x 1024 pixel format, support spectroscopy and imaging as follows.

-The far ultraviolet channel, the STIS/FUV-MAMA, uses a solar-blind, CsI, Multi-Anode Microchannel detector Array (MAMA), with a field-of-view 25" x 25", a plate scale of 0.025 arcsec/pixel, and covers the wavelength region from 115 - 170 nm.
+The STIS/FUV-MAMA far ultraviolet channel uses a solar-blind, CsI, Multi-Anode Microchannel detector Array (MAMA), with a field-of-view 25" x 25", a plate scale of 0.025 arcsec/pixel, and covers the wavelength region from 115 - 170 nm.

-The near ultraviolet channel, the STIS/NUV-MAMA, uses a Cs2Te MAMA detector with the same FOV and plate scale, and covers the 160 -310 nm wavelength region.
+The STIS/NUV-MAMA near ultraviolet channel uses a Cs2Te MAMA detector with the same FOV and plate scale, and covers the 160 - 310 nm wavelength region.